Title: Stories Of Traumatic Pasts

-The exhibition “Counter-Archives of Amnesia” will host an international group of artists, exhibiting multiple formats across a variety of media.
-The intention is to perform a visual-epistemic delinking from amnesia in order to expose the pluriversality of thought, communities, histories, narratives, epistemologies and alliances in relation to memory and history.
-Therefore, displayed works will serve the function of double index, footnote, and hypertext in relation to the project’s main topic.
+The exhibition “Stories Of Traumatic Pasts” will host an international group of artists, exhibiting multiple formats across a variety of media.
+The intention is to perform a visual-epistemic delinking from amnesia in order to expose the pluriversality of thought, communities, histories, narratives, epistemologies, and alliances in relation to memory and history.
+Therefore, displayed works will serve the function of the double index, footnote, and hypertext in relation to the project’s main topic.
 The goal is to create a network of deeply discursive and visual cross-references via photography, performance, text-based works, and video screenings, in order to initiate the involvement of different communities.
 This type of framing enables the production not only of an academic but also of a public debate on the absence of particular topics in society, provoking further reflections upon the present moment.

 Exhibition Concept, particular

-The idea of the exhibition is centrally connected with the place of its presentation.
+The idea of the exhibition is centrally connected to the place of its presentation.
 In this case the Weltmuseum Wien is central to it.
 We depart from a visual research analysis of the topics of the research.
-With a selected number of projects and additional events we want to construct a space of openness, where the topics confront each other and shape a community audience.
+With a selected number of projects and additional events, we want to construct a space of openness, where the topics confront each other and shape a community audience.

 We plan to have 10 selected artistic projects as installations.

 Parallel we will display the Multimedia research archive and through an open call a group of students of the Academy will participate in the exhibition, they will be formed through 1 to 2 workshops.